Last Updated: April 25, 2022

 Mechanically, the Goliath is a spectacular option for any Strength-based build.
 Proficiency in Athletics gives you a staple option for many Strength-based characters and Stone’s Endurance provides a powerful defensive option which remains useful throughout your character’s career.
 Unfortunately, these capabilities also pigeon-hole the Goliath into Strength-based melee builds.
+The custom origin rules and the updated version of the Goliath published in Mordenkainen Presents Monster’s the Multiverse open up your ability score options, allowing you to bring the durability of Stone’s Endurance to any build.

-If you’re using the version of the Goliath originally published in the Elemental Evil Player’s Companion, not that the Goliath’s Mountain Born trait has been updated to add resistance to cold damage.
+If you’re using the version of the Goliath originally published in the Elemental Evil Player’s Companion, note that the Goliath’s Mountain Born trait has been updated to add resistance to cold damage.
 This change was made in Icewind Dale: Rime of the Frostmaiden, and in errata documents and the Sage Advice Compendium.

 Table of Contents